 THCA Membership is offered to long term care facilities owned by both for-profit and non-profit entities which include nursing facilities, specialized rehabilitation facilities, and assisted living facilities.

-For more information please contact Gina Muniz, Director of Member Services by email or call (512)458-1257.
+For more information please contact Megan Reed, Director of Membership and Outreach by email or call (512)458-1257.

 Do you or your business provide services and/or products to long term care facilities?
 THCA offers an Associate Business Membership designed to suit a variety of marketing goals and networking opportunities with THCA Membership.

 THCA has built a strong relationship with lawmakers and agency leaders on the local, state and national levels.
 Our lobbying team works collectively to ensure that our issues remain in the forefront of policy discussions and there is ongoing support for our profession.

 THCA provides its members with tools needed to effectively advocate to local, state and national policymakers.
 Through grassroots advocacy training, toolkits and online capabilities, our members are engaged and prepared to speak with their elected officials about the most pressing issues in long term care.